 Greta has covered countless major issues and events, including this year (2013)'s election of Pope Francis in Rome, the death and funeral of Pope John Paul II, and the clergy sex abuse crisis.

-Prior to that, Greta was the transportation reporter, where her investigative reports on a major bogus parking ticket scam in the District earned her nominations for Emmy and AP awards.
+Greta has also been the Channel 7 Transportation Reporter, where her investigative reports on a major bogus parking ticket scam in the District earned her nominations for Emmy and AP awards.

-She has covered such major stories as 9/11; the death and funeral of Pope John Paul the Second in Rome, and the Catholic clergy ‘and’ Penn State/Jerry Sandusky sex abuse scandals.
+Other major stories/events Greta has covered include 9-11; the death and funeral of Pope John Paul II, and the clergy sex abuse crisis, and Penn State/Jerry Sandusky sex abuse scandal.

-Greta has also covered virtually every major natural disaster—hurricanes, tornadoes, fires and the 2011 earthquake here, for which she won an Emmy Award.
+She has also reported on virtually every major natural disaster: hurricanes, tornadoes, fires and the 2011 earthquake here, for which she won an Emmy.
 She has interviewed everyone from Hollywood stars to convicted criminals, diplomats to drug dealers.

-Off-screen, Greta is very active in the community, serving on various boards and working with her church and other non-profit organizations.
-She has 2 children who also keep her more than busy!
+Off-screen, Greta is very active in a number of causes, including Alzheimer's and lung cancer, serving on various boards and working with her church and other non-profit organizations.

 Andrew Cuomo, Chris Christie, New York and New Jersey governors stress home quarantine for Ebola workers despite criticism